Automated Conjecture Resolution with Formal Verification: Automated Resolution of Anderson's Open Problem

 With the informal proof in hand, we now turn to its formalization and verification in Lean~4.
-The formalization\footnote{The complete formalization is open-sourced at \url{https://github.com/frenzymath/Anderson-Conjecture}.}, carried out by Archon, translates the complete proof of Anderson's conjecture into a Lean~4 project grounded in Mathlib, covering the main theorem, all supporting lemmas, and key results drawn from six external papers.
-The task is non-trivial: beyond routine translation, the formalization requires filling gaps left implicit in the informal argument, implementing underspecified constructions (such as transfinite recursion) in full detail, and adapting proof strategies to the available library infrastructure.
-Based on interviews with Mathlib contributors, we estimate that an experienced formalization expert produces roughly 150--250 lines of Lean code per day; the 19{,}000-line codebase produced by Archon thus represents a workload comparable to several person-months of expert effort, completed autonomously in approximately 80 hours runtime.
+The formalization\footnote{The complete formalization is open-sourced at \url{https://github.com/frenzymath/Anderson-Conjecture}.}, carried out by Archon, translates the complete proof of Anderson's conjecture into a Lean~4 project grounded in Mathlib, covering the main theorem, all supporting lemmas, and key results drawn from six external papers---Anderson~\cite{anderson2014quasi}, Farley~\cite{farley2016quasi}, Jensen~\cite{jensen2006completions}, Heitmann~\cite{heitmann1993characterization}, Loepp~\cite{loepp1997constructing}, and Chevalley~\cite{chevalley1943theory}.
+The task is non-trivial: beyond routine translation, it requires filling gaps left implicit in the informal argument, implementing underspecified constructions (such as transfinite recursion) in full detail, and adapting proof strategies to the available library infrastructure.
+The resulting codebase comprises approximately 19{,}000 lines of Lean~4 code across 42 files (see Figure~\ref{fig:code-structure} for a detailed breakdown) and was completed in approximately 80 hours of agent runtime.

-We begin with an overview of the formalization output and its key quantitative and qualitative features (\Cref{subsec:overview-result}), then discuss lessons learned and limitations observed during the process (\Cref{subsec:lessons}).